 Speed is a prominent element to consider after an accident.
 Witnesses near the accident scene will comment on the speed at which the vehicles were moving.
 Witnesses can also be experts in accident investigation and reconstruction who can help bring clarity to what happened in an event.

-Reputable lawyers at CEO Lawyer work with law enforcement officers, forensic experts, and reconstructionists who can be brought forth to the stand to present their findings.
+Reputable car accident lawyers in Atlanta at CEO Lawyer work with law enforcement officers, forensic experts, and reconstructionists who can be brought forth to the stand to present their findings.
 They get an inside look at all of the details and can properly reconstruct what happened, how a collision occurred, and why it happened.

 5. Physical Evidence